le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

 end
 {% endhighlight %}

-And we again check tests:
+And we again will check tests:

 {% highlight bash %}
 $ rspec